 - Moz’s SEO Guide - Don’t know where to start when it comes to search engine optimization, but know how important it is for your blog?
 Use this guide to prime yourself on all things SEO.

 - Razor Social’s Google Keyword Planner Guide - This helpful post will guide you through finding keywords to inject into your blog posts.
 Keywords not only help readers find you, they can also help you flesh out your post ideas.

 - CoSchedule’s Headline Analyzer - Coming up with amazing, shareable blog titles can be tricky — especially when you aren’t sure how well they’ll actually get people to read your blog post.
 Well, CoSchedule has a solution for that issue.
 Their headline analyzer will score your overall headline quality and rate its ability to result in social shares, increased traffic, and SEO value.

 - Yoast’s Online SEO Training - A course that will teach you to tweak your blog posts so that search engines will favor them.

-- Bali Blogging Retreat by the Institute of Code (that’s us!) - A team of four expert bloggers, with over half a million followers between them, will teach you everything you need to know to turn your blog into a business, including content creation, SEO, brand development, brand partnerships, social media strategy, business development and photography — all of this done in beautiful Bali.
+- Social Media & Content Marketing Bootcamp in Bali by the Institute of Code (that’s us!) - A team of four expert bloggers, with over half a million followers between them, will teach you everything you need to know to turn your blog or social media into a business, including content creation, SEO, brand development, brand partnerships, social media strategy, business development and photography — all of this done in beautiful Bali.